Washington vs. Arizona NCAA Football Odds, Plays and Insights | October 22, 2021

 Over/Under Insights

-- Washington has combined with its opponents to put up more than 44.5 points in three of five games this season.
+- Washington and its opponents have gone over the current 45.5-point total in three of five games this season.

+- Arizona's games have gone over 45.5 points in three of six chances this season.

-- The combined points per game average of the two teams, 37.5, is 7.0 points fewer than Friday's over/under.
+- Friday's total is 8.0 points higher than the combined 37.5 PPG average of the two teams.

-- The 52.3 points per game these two squads have surrendered to opponents this season are 7.8 more than the 44.5 over/under in this contest.
+- The 52.3 points per game these two squads have allowed their opponents to score this season are 6.8 more than the 45.5 total in this contest.

-- Huskies games this season feature an average total of 53.3 points, a number 8.8 points higher than Friday's over/under.
+- The average total in Huskies games this season is 53.3, 7.8 points more than Friday's over/under of 45.5.

-- In 2021, games involving the Wildcats have averaged a total of 53.3 points, 8.8 more than the set total in this contest.
+- The 45.5-point over/under for this game is 7.8 points below the 53.3 points per game average total in Wildcats games this season.

 Washington Stats and Trends

-- The Huskies have been favored by 17.5 points or more once this season and covered the spread.

-- Washington's games this year have hit the over one time in five opportunities (20%).
+- Washington's games this year have gone over the total in one out of five opportunities (20%).

 - Find the latest spread and moneyline odds for Washington at SISportsbook.